OlimilO1402/Date_FileDateTime/README.md

 project started in may 2022.
 Class PFNDateTime is an extension to class PathFileName.
-Now it is possible to read and write creation-time, last-access-time and last-write-time to and from files and folders Last-write-time is the time (Änderungsdatum) you normally get to see in windows file explorer.
+Now it is possible to read and write creation-time, last-access-time and last-write-time to and from files and folders.
+Last-write-time is the time (Änderungsdatum) you normally get to see in your windows file explorer.

 ![FileDateTime Image](Resources/FileDateTime.png "FileDateTime Image")